AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: METHODS

 \subsection{Autoregressive LLM Specification Translation\&Checking + Formal Planner}

-Unlike LLM Task Planning, our approach translates NL to STL with an LLM and then plans the trajectory with an STL planner, as shown in Figure~\ref{fig:Methods illustration}.
+Unlike LLM Task Planning, our approach translates NL to STL with an LLM and then plans the trajectory with an STL planner, as shown in Figure~\ref{fig:three-methods}.
 We include two re-prompting techniques to improve translation performance: one for syntactic errors and another for semantic errors.
-We show one example of the prompt in Figure~\ref{fig:full prompt}.
+By ``semantic error", we mean a misalignment between the intended task described in natural language and the STL expression to which it is translated.
+Figure \ref{fig:prompt-outline} shows the structure of the context for re-prompting the model for semantic error correction; we include a full prompt example in our code repository\footref{website}.

-\textbf{Signal Temporal Logic Syntax}\quad In this work, we use STL \citep{stl-reference} as a formal task specification that supports continuous real-time constraints suitable for time-critical missions.
+\textbf{Signal Temporal Logic Syntax}\quad In this work, we use STL \cite{stl-reference} as a formal task specification that supports continuous real-time constraints suitable for time-critical missions.
 An STL formula is defined recursively according to the following syntax: